benhoyt/goawk/csv.md

   - `a` would be an array such as: `a["name"] = "Bob"; a["age"] = 7`
   - keys would be ordered by `OFIELDS` (eg: `OFIELDS[1] = "name"; OFIELDS[2] = "age"`) or by "smart name" if `OFIELDS` not set ("smart name" meaning numeric if `a` keys are numeric, string otherwise)
   - `printrow(a)` could take an optional second `fields` array arg to use that instead of the global `OFIELDS`
+* Consider supporting `@"id" = 42` named field assignment.

+## Feedback

+Please [open an issue](https://github.com/benhoyt/goawk/issues) if you have bug reports or feature requests for GoAWK's CSV support.